-- 2026 Master Plan laid the foundation for Complete Streets projects with an emphasis on safety, equity, and connectivity. - The 2014 Complete Streets policy codified Carson City's priority to incorporate Complete Streets design concepts into its transportation network. - The city recently received two Federal grants to support the Complete Streets corridor redevelopment: - A TIGER grant in 2018 for \$7.5 million and, - A RAISE grant in 2021 for \$9.3 million.
+- 2026 Master Plan laid the foundation for Complete Streets projects with an emphasis on safety and connectivity. - The 2014 Complete Streets policy codified Carson City's priority to incorporate Complete Streets design concepts into its transportation network. - The city recently received two Federal grants to support the Complete Streets corridor redevelopment: - A TIGER grant in 2018 for \$7.5 million - A RAISE grant in 2021 for \$9.3 million infrastructure improvements with Complete Streets projects to induce additional funding support by leveraging shared institutional resources and consolidating construction costs.